teambit/docs/docs/bit-dev.md

 | Edit collection's information | Yes | No | No |

 > *Viewing, importing and installing is available for all users for public collections.

+## Package Registry

+Bit.dev also manages a package registry for all components that are exported to bit.dev collections.
+Any component exported to bit.dev can be [installed](/docs/installing-components) using package managers (NPM or Yarn).
+All components in the Bit.dev registry are available with the `@bit` prefix.
+The full name of the component is in the format of `npm i @bit/<owner>.<collection-name>.<component-name>`.

 ## Component Playground